The MIM community: Kaveh Monshat

-Kaveh Monshat, MPsychMed MBBS BSc(Med)Hons FRANZCP, is a consultant psychiatrist and academic focussed on mindfulness training as a way to promote health.
-He is Lecturer in Psychiatry at the University of Melbourne where he is engaged in teaching medical students and research in the role of mindfulness training in patients with chronic illness.
-He has also been involved in design and evaluation of mindfulness training for healthy young people at Orygen Youth Health.
-He sees patients as a private practitioner in North Carlton with a focus on psychological treatment.
+Kaveh Monshat, MPsychMed MBBS BSc(Med)Hons FRANZCP, is a consultant psychiatrist and academic, focussed on mindfulness training as a way to promote health.
+Kaveh is a Lecturer in Psychiatry at the University of Melbourne where he researches the role of mindfulness training in patients with chronic illness.
+He has also been involved in the design and evaluation of mindfulness training for healthy young people at Orygen Youth Health, and sees patients as a private practitioner in North Carlton with a focus on psychological treatment.

 What led you to meditation?

 Feeling chronically stressed and coming across friends and colleagues who seemed to have a calm presence about them.
 Turned out they were meditating!

 What value has practising meditation brought to your life?

 I feel clearer in my mind.
 Better able to let go of stresses and worries my mind gets stuck on.
 I sleep a little better.
 I feel like I am on a path of ever-increasing understanding, of myself, others and ‘what it’s all about’ through ongoing meditation and learning about the broader (particularly Buddhist) principles of mindfulness.